MeetInVR Is Closing on April 30, 2026: What This Means for Your Team

 3. Hardware Compatibility — No Fleet Replacement

 MeetInVR users have already made the VR hardware investment.
 Quest 2, Quest 3, and Quest Pro fleets represent real budget decisions.
-RAUM supports the full Quest lineup — nothing in the existing fleet needs to be replaced.
+RAUM supports the full Quest lineup alongside PCVR hardware — nothing in the existing fleet needs to be replaced.
 The transition from MeetInVR to RAUM is a software migration.
 The headsets the team already owns transfer directly.

 4. A Platform Built to Last

-Your April 30 Migration Window
+Your MeetInVR Migration Window

 Step 1: Download Your MeetInVR Data Now